Ruddickmg/Geo/README.md

 This container was built with the specific purpose of automatically downloading and importing shape files from the US census website, but can be modified to do other things, which I may or may not do myself in the future.

-The container will connect to an sql database container that it has been linked to and use that containers environment variables allongside GDAL:ogr2ogr to import US census shape files. ogr2ogr needs environment variabls of PASSWORD, DBNAME and USER to be set in the linked database container, or have those variables set in its Docker run command in order to function properly.
+The container will connect to an sql database container that it has been linked to and use that containers environment variables allongside GDAL:ogr2ogr to import US census shape files. ogr2ogr needs environment variables of PASSWORD, DBNAME and USER to be set in the linked database container, or have those variables set in its Docker run command in order to function properly.

 The Geo container will search for a directory in its /var/www directory called 'shapes' and all shapefiles will be downloaded to that location